Machine Learning for Enhancing Deliberation in Online Political Discussions and Participatory Processes: A Survey: Tasks to Solve in Online Discussions

 \paragraph{Duplicate Recognition.} Duplicate contributions, i.e., posts in discussions that share the same idea, but use a different wording, constitute a significant challenge for participants and initiators of large-scale online participation processes.

 \citet{10.1145/1146598.1146663} tackle the task of recognition of near duplicate entries for e-rulemaking and propose an algorithm called DURIAN.
 There is not much recent work on identifying duplicate posts in online discussions and participation processes.
-However, the task of identifying semantically similar texts, which is also known as paraphrase identification in the NLP community, is useful for many areas, reaching from the identification of duplicate questions in online forums \citep{9166343} to detection of plagiarism \citep{10141785}. \citet{zhou2022paraphrase} give a recent overview of methods and datasets for paraphrase identification.
+However, the task of identifying semantically similar texts, which is also known as paraphrase identification in the NLP community, is useful for many areas, reaching from the identification of duplicate questions in online forums~\citep{9166343} to detection of plagiarism~\citep{10141785}. \citet{zhou2022paraphrase} give a recent overview of methods and datasets for paraphrase identification.

-Automatically identifying and marking similar posts does not only facilitate the evaluation of online discussions, but can also be applied during the discussion to summarize contributions that have the same content.
-This would improve clarity and counteract the problem of information overload, allowing for a more rational discussion.
+Automatically identifying and marking similar posts in discussions improves clarity and counteracts the problem of information overload, allowing for a more \emph{rational} and structured discussion.